ReqRest/ReqRest/README.md

 _Please note that this repository's default branch is the `dev` branch.
-Be sure to read this document on the `master` branch to read the description of the current release._
+Switch to the `master` branch to read the description of the current release._

 # ReqRest [![Build Status](https://dev.azure.com/ManuelRoemer/ReqRest/_apis/build/status/ReqRest?branchName=master)](https://dev.azure.com/ManuelRoemer/ReqRest/_build/latest?definitionId=12&branchName=master)